German Adjectives – Never fail again!

 *We use „sind“ because the noun „Mäuse“ is in the plural form.

-I want to seize the chance and integrate something into this lesson that you have learned in a previous lesson.
-You already know from previous lessons that instead of a noun you can also use a pronoun like: ich, du, er, sie, es, wir, ihr and sie.
+I’d like to take this opportunity to revisit a concept you’ve already learned in a previous lesson.
+You know that instead of a noun, you can also use a pronoun such as: ich, du, er, sie, es, wir, ihr, and sie.

 For example: